Microscopy New Zealand Conference 2024

 Speakers

-- Dr. Jitraporn (Pimm) Vongsvivut.
-ANSTO, Australian Synchrotron.
-Advances in High-Resolution Chemical Imaging Capabilities at Australian Synchrotron’s Infrared Microspectroscopy (IRM) Beamline and Their Key Research Applications.
+- Advances in High-Resolution Chemical Imaging Capabilities at Australian Synchrotron’s Infrared Microspectroscopy (IRM) Beamline and Their Key Research Applications.
+Dr Jitraporn (Pimm) Vongsvivut.
+Australian Synchrotron, ANSTO.

-- Dr. Elena Taran.
-Materials Characterisation and Fabrication Platform, University of Melbourne.
-Quantifying the Nanoworld: Measuring Mechanical Properties with High-Resolution AFM.
+- Quantifying the Nanoworld: Measuring Mechanical Properties with High-Resolution AFM.
+Dr Elena Taran.
+University of Melbourne.

-- Dr. Paul McMillan.
-BOMP, at The University of Melbourne.
-Imaging over Biological Scales using Optical Microscopy.
+- Imaging over Biological Scales using Optical Microscopy.
+Dr Paul McMillan.
+University of Melbourne.

 Workshops